ajo01/cloud-resume-challenge/README.md

 # AWS Cloud Resume Challenge

 The Cloud Resume Challenge is a hands-on project designed to develop practical cloud skills.
 Steps involve automated testing, building CI/CD pipelines, database integration, DNS configuration, templating infrastructure as code, and more.
-Here I have documented my attempt at this challenge.
 Read more about the challenge [here](https://cloudresumechallenge.dev/docs/the-challenge/aws/).

 ## Architecture Diagram